Welcome

 For MUMBAI/KOLKATA/CHENNAI only – Please present the following additional documents:

-Invitation letter of spouse, spouse’s employment contract, spouse’s salary slips of the past three months, lease deed (if spouse is already residing in Germany) or proof of temporary accommodation (i.e. hotel booking, confirmation of company for providing an accommodation)
+Invitation letter of spouse, spouse’s employment contract, spouse’s salary slips of the past three months.

 Please note that the German Missions reserve the right to ask for additional documents or to initiate a further investigation of certificates, for which additional fees would be charged.
 Click here to find out about the charges for the verification.

-As your application will also be forwarded to the competent immigration authorities in Germany, processing will take at least three months.
-Please be informed that regular status enquiries during the first three months after submission of your application will not be answered.
+In all other cases, your application will also be forwarded to the competent immigration authorities in Germany, processing will take at least three months.

-Please ensure that you have family health cover through your spouse.
-Until health cover has been established you might want to take a travel health insurance (Kindly refer to www.india.diplo.de/visa to find out about the travel health insurances accepted).
+Please ensure that you have family health insurance through your spouse.
+Until family coverage has been established you might want to take a travel health insurance (here you can find information on which travel health insurances are accepted).